Good Girl (Carrie Underwood song)

-"Good Girl" is a song by American country music artist Carrie Underwood.
+"Good Girl" is a song by American recording artist Carrie Underwood.
 The song was written by Chris DeStefano, Ashley Gorley and Underwood.
-It was released by Arista Nashville as the lead single from Underwood's fourth studio album, Blown Away (2012).
+Following its announcement in January 2012, it was released by 19 Recordings and Arista Nashville as the lead single from Underwood's fourth studio album, Blown Away (2012).
+An uptempo track driven by handclaps, prominent guitar riffs, and dynamic vocal shifts, "Good Girl" features Underwood delivering pointed warnings through sharp, playful imagery.
+The song was promoted through televised performances, including major award shows and international venues, and was supported by a narrative-driven music video directed by Theresa Wingert, which later won Video of the Year at the 2012 CMT Music Awards.